Security and Privacy

 5. Enable remote tracking and wiping

 One effective way to protect your smartphone from hacking is by enabling remote tracking and wiping.
-This feature allows you to track the location of your phone in case it gets lost or stolen, and wipe all data remotely to prevent unauthorized access.
-Most smartphones come with this feature built-in, but you may need to activate it manually.
+This feature allows you to track the location of your phone in case it gets lost or stolen, and wipe all data remotely to prevent unauthorised access.
+Most smartphones come with this feature built in, but you may need to activate it manually.

 To enable remote tracking, go to your phone’s settings and look for the “Find My Phone” or “Find My Device” option.
 Turn on the feature and ensure that location services are also enabled on your device.
 This will allow you to track your phone’s location using another device or computer if it goes missing.